 - Have a glass of water nearby to sip if your mouth gets dry.

-- Do not hold pieces of paper that magnify your shaking.
+- Do not hold pieces of paper that might show that your hands are shaking.

 6. Handling questions